TashingaChiyangwa/weatherwise-tashinga-chiyangwa/README.md

 ---

-📄 **Quick Overview:**
-A one-page summary of the full assignment is available in [`resources/assignment-summary.md`](resources/assignment-summary.md).

 ---

 ## 📓 Submission Checklist

 ✅ Complete all required functions
-✅ Include at least 5 AI conversations in `ai-conversations/`
+✅ Included at least 5 AI conversations in `ai-conversations/`
-✅ Document your intentional prompting
+✅ Documented intentional prompting
-✅ Fill in your project reflection in `submission/reflection-template.md`
+✅ Filled in the project reflection in `/reflection-template.md`
-✅ Zip your project and upload it to the LMS
+✅ Zip my project and upload it to the LMS

 ---

 🧠 AI Conversations
-Save your AI interactions in the `ai-conversations/` folder.
+Saved all AI interactions in the `ai-conversations/` folder.
-See `ai-conversations/how-to-log-ai-conversations.md` for details.

 --
-## 🧠 Need Help with AI Prompts?

-Check out:
-Check out:
-- `resources/ai-tips-tricks.md` — Prompting tips and pitfalls
-- `resources/sample-prompting-journey.md` — Full example of AI-enhanced development
-- `resources/prompts-by-method-step.md` — Prompts aligned with the 6-step dev process
-- `resources/before-after-example.md` — Required: Show how your prompting improved AI-generated code

-Good luck and have fun! 💡🌤️